collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql.rst

    "MERGE", "Merge bundles into existing record.
 Essentially the same as editing the existing record."
    "SKIP", "Skip add if record with idno already exists."

+If you do not set and existing record policy, `SKIP` is assumed.

 By default, existing records must match on both idno and type.
 The type matching requirement can be relaxed by passing the ``ignoreType`` option as in the previous example.

 Editing records